 In addition, if we collect personal information from you, we will tell you at the time we collect it whether the provision of that information is required by law or is required to execute a contract.
 In doing so, we generally identify any information that is provided on a voluntary basis and not according to any of the above obligations or not required to execute a contract.

 V. Who will obtain my data?

-If you do nothing more than register with the career portal, the data you provide will only be stored for your registration.
+If you do nothing more than register with the career portal, the data you provide will be stored only so that you may edit them.
 If you send off an actual application, those data are then processed exclusively for the purpose of processing that application.
-Your personal data will only be seen by persons at Eurowings Digital GmbH who are involved in the actual application process; these persons are bound to confidentiality and observance of data protection law.
+Your personal data are seen only by persons involved in the actual application process, who are bound to confidentiality and observance of data protection law.

-If outside service providers are involved, they will only see your data on the basis of a contract processing agreement within the meaning of Article 28 GDPR.
-At this time, the only outside service provider is our technology partner d.vinci HR-Systems GmbH.
+If outside service providers are involved, they see your data exclusively on the basis of an agreement for contract processing within the meaning of Art.
+28 GDPR.
+The only such provider at this time is our technology partner 22CONNECT AG as the operator of Talents Connect.